-Progress on this goal is reported in the 2019 Annual Report, pages 57 - 58.
 The 2018 overall goal was achieved and greatly exceeded.
-The goal is being reset to maintain performance achieved over the last 3 years.
-The number reported in 2019 was 642.
+A new goal is being set, based on performance over the last 5 years and the desired level to maintain.
+The number in 2019 was 642.

 Goal One: By June 30, 2020 2018 the number of individuals receiving services licensed under Minn.
 Statute 245D, or within the scope of Minn. rule, Part 9544, (for example, home and community-based services) who experience a restrictive procedure, such as the emergency use of manual restraint when the person poses an imminent risk of physical harm to themselves or others and it is the least restrictive intervention that would achieve safety, will not exceed 650. decrease by 5% or 200.